New Florida Condo Laws Explained

 • Is there any litigation in the building?

 In addition to addressing obvious safety concerns, these questions are also important to the financial stability of the of the building.
 The answers to these questions will also determine whether condo purchases can be financed in the building.
-Unfortunately for buyers some associations may require an accepted offer before giving out some of this information, however we do expect more cooperation from associations moving forward.
-After executing a purchase agreement, buyers have 3 days to review all of the condo documents including the budget and building financials, as well as any pending special assessments.
-During this time contact the association to ask questions before moving forward with a purchase.
+Unfortunately for buyers, some associations may require an accepted offer before giving out this information.
+However, we do expect more cooperation from associations moving forward and many associations and owners are already being more transparent.

 Understand the Repairs